eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 To execute the tests, follow the steps below:

+**If you want to run only the manual tests start from the step 4.**

 1. Launch Appium: Open a command line terminal, type "appium", and press Enter.
 This will start the Appium server.

 2. Connect a real device through cable to the machine and find the UDID of the device.
 For android devices execute the 'adb devices' command.
 For iphone devices execute the 'xcrun simctl list'.